Neck pain can be far more severe than even a very sore back.

 of cervical pain with radiculopathy are of value, but there is little

-evidence that diagnostic procedures for cervical pain without severe
+evidence that these procedures for cervical pain without severe

 trauma or radicular symptoms have validity and utility.